-Three weeks ago, I noticed that the growing shoot of one of my pepper plants was cut into two pieces just a few inches above the ground (Photo 1).
+Three weeks ago (Mid June), I noticed that the growing shoot of one of my pepper plants was cut into two pieces just a few inches above the ground (Photo 1).
 When I looked carefully near the stem of the pepper plant, I found a larva of cutworm on the ground (Photo 1).
 This larva is called cutworm because it cuts down seedlings or young succulent plants while feeding on their stems.
-There are several common species of cutworms including balck, bronze, variegated and army cutworms occur in nature.
+There are several common species of cutworms including black, bronze, variegated and army cutworms occur in nature.
+Cutworms have one generation per year.
+They overwinter as egg stage depending on the species.
 Cutworms develop through four developmental stages including egg, larval, pupal and adult but only larval stages (Photo 1) cause actual damage to their host plants.
-These larvae are easy to identify as they are about 4 cm long, grayish to mottled brownish in color and they become “c” shaped when distrubed (Photo 2).
+Eggs hatch in April through May into small larvae.
+These larvae are easy to identify as they are about 4 cm long, grayish to mottled brownish in color and they become “c” shaped when disturbed (Photo 2).

 Damage caused by cutworms